digideskio/shellboard/README.md

 1. clone
 2. `./cricket.sh` gives you match ids
-3. run as `./cricket.sh -m matchid` but use to get a continous update `watch -n 40 -t /absolute/path/cricket.sh -m matchid`
+3. run as `./cricket.sh -m matchid` but use `watch -n 40 -t /absolute/path/cricket.sh -m matchid` to get a nice continous update

 ### you must get something like this :